Connect with us

 When people with severe substance use disorders are hospitalized, even compassionate staff members sometimes lose patience.

-Being confined to a stretcher in a loud, chaotic environment, in withdrawal, with prior traumatic health care experiences, can patients to act out.
+Being confined to a stretcher in a loud, chaotic environment, in withdrawal, with prior traumatic health care experiences, can lead patients to act out.
 They might repeatedly hit call bells, use inappropriate language, make impulsive decisions or sneak drugs into the hospital.

 This creates a lot of stress for nurses and staff, and distracts from the care of others.